-Products like those in Carrier’s Infinity series work in line with each other to monitor your home’s moisture levels.
-You input your preferred settings using the Infinity master control, and the system adjusts all the variables.
+Products like Amana’s work in line with each other to monitor your home’s moisture levels.
+You input your preferred settings using the master control, and the system adjusts all the variables.

-If you need lower humidity in warm weather, your Infinity control can make the air conditioner or heat pump work slowly to remove moisture from the air without over-cooling.
+If you need lower humidity in warm weather, you can make the air conditioner or heat pump work slowly to remove moisture from the air without over-cooling.

 Consider a Dehumidifier or Humidifier